11 Apr How Much Does It Cost to Visit All 50 States?

 Now, we hope to pay off all 27K of student loan debt in the next as soon as possible by continuing to live in an RV.
 You can learn more about paying off our debt here.

 Tell us what you think!
-Were you surprised by any of these numbers?
+Were you surprised by any of these numbers for travel to all 50 states?
 Share your thoughts and questions in comments below.

 Get our best tips and resources for transformational travel